KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 Once activated, the `ac_cc` parameter can allow features such as cross-chain fungibility -- coins on one asset chain can be directly transferred to any other asset chain that has the same `ac_cc` setting and the same set of notary nodes (same set of `notary pubkeys`) .

 Most functionalities enabled by `ac_cc` can function with or without Komodo's notarization service.
-However, the cross-chain fungibility feature requires it.
+However, the cross-chain fungibility feature requires it.(FIXME "cross-chain fungibility feature requires it" this applies to all cross chain CCs, not just burn protocol.
+This means an assetchain on the same cluster can verify transactions happened on another chain in the same cluster.)

 ### ac_cc=0